2022 NASCAR Cup Series: Round 26: Coke Zero Sugar 400

+Playoffs

 Round 27: Cook Out Southern 500

 Joey Logano won the pole.
 Several playoff drivers had trouble during the entire race.
 Chase Elliott spun and collected Chase Briscoe, taking Elliott out of the race after the damaged vehicle policy clock expired.
 William Byron won the first stage, but suffered engine issues along with teammate Kyle Larson.
 Ross Chastain went several laps down due to several issues.
 Kyle Busch won the second stage.
 Kevin Harvick had a tire go down and the car caught fire.
 Non-playoff driver Martin Truex Jr. was leading when he lost power steering and had to go to the garage.
 While under caution due to an accident involving Cody Ware, Kyle Busch blew the engine after dominating most of the race.
 Erik Jones was able to pull away on the restart and hold off a charging Denny Hamlin for his third career win, his second Southern 500 win, and the first win for Petty GMS Motorsports.
-This was also the first win for the No. 43 car since the 2014 Coke Zero 400.
+This was also the first win for the No. 43 car since the 2014 Coke Zero 400 and the number's overall 200th win.